 Our analysis of attendance data highlighted areas where action was needed and funding has been targeted to address punctuality and attendance.
-From analysis of our own data we recognise that a number of our disadvantaged children also have some social and emotional needs, some SEND needs or are being supported by Early Help or social services.
+Tackling attendance remains a priority.
+From analysis of our own data we recognise that a number of our disadvantaged children also have some social and emotional needs, some SEND needs are being supported by Early Help or social services.